hczxpaul/Chifan/README.md

 # chifan
-A small program to decide what to eat.
+A small c app to decide what to eat.